FrankBau/xetroc/Readme.md

 The code can be executed on a real MCU featuring an Arm Cortex-M core which was tested on STM32 Nucleo boards.
 You only need to setup SP to a reasonable RAM address.

 A C program can be used as a starting point and compiled with `arm-none-eabi-gcc -g -mcpu=cortex-m0 -mthumb -fomit-frame-pointer`.
-Of course, the compiled assembly or machine code must be trimmed to stick to the resticted instruction set.
+Of course, the compiled assembly or machine code must be trimmed to stick to the restricted instruction set.
+Neither function calls nor returns are implemented.

 ## Limitations